codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 WiFi.disconnect(true,true);
 ```
 ### Clearing Wifi configuration after each connection
-This will NOT disconnect the running wifi connection(`WiFi.reconnect()` will not work after clearing the Wifi configuration).
+This will not disconnect the running wifi connection, but `WiFi.reconnect()` will not work after clearing the Wifi configuration.
 To clear the Wifi configuration after each connection you can use the `esp_wifi_set_config` command:
 ```
 #include <esp_wifi.h>
 ...